Mo-Emir369/Mo-Emir369/README.md

 ---

-## Show your support
+## Get in Touch

+I am open to internships, junior roles, and collaboration opportunities.
+Feel free to explore my repositories or reach out for discussion.

-If you like my work, feel free to follow me on GitHub.
+⭐ If you find my work interesting, consider following my GitHub.